bradcar/MicroPython_BMPxxx/README.md

 * Various error checks.

 ## Getting Started - Installing
-This driver has three required files: __init__.py, bmp58x.py, and i2c_helpers.py.
+This driver has three required files: __init__.py, bmpxxx.py, and i2c_helpers.py.
 All three must be copied to the board (/ or /lib) in order for it to work.
-We find it best to have them in a directory [micropython_bmp58x](micropython_bmp58x).
+We find it best to have them in a directory [micropython_bmpxxx](micropython_bmpxxx).
 The best way to start is to try some of the provided [examples](examples).

 ## Sample Usage
 Required Imports:
 ```
 from machine import Pin, I2C
-from micropython_bmp58x import bmp58x
+from micropython_bmpxxx import bmpxxx
 ```
 If you have bmp581, define your machine.I2C object using I2C 1:
 ```
 i2c = I2C(1, sda=Pin(2), scl=Pin(3))
-bmp = bmp58x.BMP581(i2c)
+bmp = bmpxxx.BMP581(i2c)
 ```
 Or, If if you have a different sensor specify the appropriate one, below we show for BMP390, supported sensor (BMP585, BMP581, BMP390, BMP280):
 ```
 i2c = I2C(1, sda=Pin(2), scl=Pin(3))
-bmp = bmp58x.BMP390(i2c)
+bmp = bmpxxx.BMP390(i2c)
 ```
 Getting pressure, temperature, and altitude from the sensor:
 ```